 Boosted SEO

-Some search engines favor websites with engaging video content, potentially improving a publisher’s search ranking.
+Some search engines favour websites with engaging video content, potentially improving a publisher’s search ranking.

 Flexibility and Creativity